OPahunang/stock-analysis/README.md

 Limitation of the analysis, data available are only according to 2017 and 2018 stock performance.

-Shown below a big difference run time of Original Script to Refactored Script.
+Shown below a difference of elapsed time of Original Script to Refactored Script

     Elapsed time of 2017 from  1.128906 seconds to 0.1982422
     Elapsed time of 2018 from 1.15332 seconds to  0.1914063